typedb/typedb-docs/docs/01-cloud-deployment/gc-deployment.md

 ![](/images/gc-user-password.png)

 **Once logged in, We strongly encourage to change the default user password**.
-In order to do so, log in to th Grakn console and type:
+In order to do so, log in to the Grakn console and type:

 ```
 UPDATE USER grakn WITH PASSWORD newpassword
 ```

 More details on available commands can be found [here](http://dev.grakn.ai/docs/get-started/grakn-console).

 ## Connecting to Grakn

 ### Using Grakn gRPC

 To enable gRPC communication, traffic on TCP port 48555 needs to be allowed.
 It is not enabled by default.
 To create a suitable firewall rule, please execute the command in the red circle in your terminal: